Documentation

 Set Headless CMS

-Make sure to have set the Headless CMS files content-types.json and sections.json in your store project by following the Setting up the Headless CMS guide.
+Make sure to have set up the Headless CMS files content-types.json and sections.json in your store project by following the Setting up the Headless CMS guide.
 These files contain the store’s custom Content Types and sections.

 scopes